 \begin{enumerate}

-\item \textbf{Algebraic approach.} The logic $\BS$ and set theory in $\BS$ can also be approached from an algebraic point of view, via so-called {\it twist algebras}.
+\item \textbf{Algebraic approach.} The logic $\BS$ and set theory in $\BS$ can be approached using algebraic semantics, specifically via so-called {\it twist algebras}.
 This can even be used to study an analogue of Boolean-valued models (closely related to forcing over classical models of $\ZFC$) in the $\PZFC$- or $\BZFC$-context.
-A large part of this has already been done, see \cite[Chapter 3 and Chapter 8]{HrafnThesis}, but there are more things that can be studied.
+A significant part of this has been done in \cite[Chapter 3 and Chapter 8]{HrafnThesis} but there are more things that can be studied.